prgJ/tp/docs/UserGuide.md

 Installation is fairly simple, just follow these steps.
 Do ensure you have Java `11` or above installed in your computer before starting.

-1.Download the latest '.jar' file from [here](https://github.com/AY2122S2-CS2103T-W14-2/tp/releases).
+1. Download the latest 'Coach2k22.jar' file from [here](https://github.com/AY2122S2-CS2103T-W14-2/tp/releases).

-2.Copy the file to the folder you want to use as the _home folder_ for your copy of Coach2k22.
+2. Copy the file to the folder you want to use as the _home folder_ for your copy of Coach2k22.

-3.Double-click the file to start the app, and you're done!
+3. Double-click the file to start the app, and you're done!

 A GUI similar to the image below should appear in a few seconds.
 Note how the app contains some sample data.<br>
 ![Ui](images/Ui.png)

+<div style="page-break-after: always"></div>

-### 2.2 Using the application
+### 2.2 Navigating around the application

 The GUI is designed to ensure all necessary information is present at first glance.
 Follow along to find out what each section is and does.